gcormier9/GRun/README.md

 Default value: "2,1,2" with middle parameter set to Empty on first row

-Note: Configuration using "1,1,1" with middle parameter set to Empty would give the same result
+**Note**: Configuration using "1,1,1" with middle parameter set to Empty would give the same result

 ![GRun MiddleColumn100](/doc/GRunWatch6.png)